Is Slam Poetry the Last Resort of the Failed Comedian?

 As Galway continues to raise the stakes with its annual Grand Slam at Cuirt International, are we witnessing a new flowering of the genre?
 Should we all enrol in drama classes to polish up our act or should we instead heed the words of Todd Swift, the daddy of them all, the man who, after all, has been there, done that: Read good literature, he urges, rather than read to audiences – Slam is a sad tired art.
 My vote goes to Todd.

-(All quotes by Todd Swift are from an interview at Argotist online.)
+(All quotes by Todd Swift are from an Interview with Kevin Higgins at Argotist Online.)